kaaproject/kaa/doc/Tutorials/device-integration/hardware-guides/esp32-ota-updates/index.md

 ### Update ESP32 firmware

 Now we are ready to do over-the-air (OTA) update on ESP32.
-The below firmware connects to Kaa, reports its current firmware version, which is `1.0.0` and requests the new one and updates to it if it exists.
+The below firmware connects to Kaa, reports its current firmware version, which is `1.0.0`, and requests the new one and updates to it if it exists.

-Specify your WiFi SSID, password and token, application version of your endpoint.
+Specify your WiFi SSID, password, and token and application version of your endpoint.

 ```c++
 {% include_relative attach/code/esp32-ota-sketch.ino %}